 Apparently shoes are a big deal in Rwanda, so my goal was to pack shoes that were serviceable, attractive, and easy to keep clean.
 To that end, I have one pair of boots—technically not hiking boots, but comfy, attractive, and very hike-in-able; one pair of running shoes; one pair of canvas sneakers because I only wear my running shoes when I’m actually sportsing; three pairs of flats—black, brown, and teal, all material that can be wiped off easily; one pair of brown leather sandals that are comfortable but also fairly classy; one pair of black Sanuk yoga slings, because COMFORT, people; one pair of rubber flip-flops, because those are always a necessity.

-How I feel about it: I haven’t gone running yet so those shoes haven’t gotten any use.
-Everything else has seen a lot of wear; I had to buy new flip-flops because mine broke.
+How I feel about it: I never used my running shoes, not once.
+Everything else got a lot of wear.
+I had to buy new flip-flops because mine broke.

 Honestly I’m not picky about my PJs.
 I packed a pair of fluffy leggings and a falling-apart Avengers t-shirt that I couldn’t bear to get rid of.